GibranLara/vue-front/README.md

 # vue-front
-Frontend builded with Vue and Vuetify that connects to a backend builded Spring with Kotlin
+Frontend builded with Vue and Vuetify that connects to a backend builded with Spring Boot and Kotlin.

 Backend repository: https://github.com/GibranLara/spring-back

-This backend is built in order to connect to an independent backup.
 The CRUD actions of Projects, Meetings and Participants are the main functionality.

-The main content is composed of 3 components.
+The main functionality is composed of 3 components.
 Proyecto, Reuniones and Reunion.

 Proyectos.vue
 Reuniones.vue